nmroulu/Spinguin/README.md

 # Spinguin

 ## Description
-Spinguin is an intuitive Python package for versatile numerical spin-dynamics simulations.
-It provides tools for performing spin-dynamics simulations using restricted basis sets, allowing the use of large spin systems of more than 10 spins on a consumer-level hardware.
-Spinguin supports the simulation of coherent dynamics, relaxation, and chemical exchange.
+Spinguin is a user-friendly Python package designed for versatile numerical spin-dynamics simulations.
+It offers tools for performing simulations using restricted basis sets, enabling the use of large spin systems with more than 10 spins on consumer-level hardware.
+Spinguin supports the simulation of coherent dynamics, relaxation, and chemical exchange processes.

 ## Installation

 ### Requirements
-Spinguin has been developed and tested using Python 3.11.9 with the following versions of the freely-available modules:
+Spinguin has been developed and tested with Python 3.11.9 and the following module versions:
 - `numpy`: 1.26.4
 - `scipy`: 1.14.1
 - `sympy`: 1.13.1
 - `cython`: 3.0.11

-While it is not required to use the exact same versions, it is not quaranteed that the program works properly on more recent versions.
+While exact versions are not mandatory, compatibility with newer versions is not guaranteed.

 ### Install using the prebuilt wheel
-1. Download the prebuild wheel (.whl file).
-Ensure that the python version and the platform matches your system.
-For example, `spinguin-1.0-cp311-cp311-win_amd64.whl`, requires Python version 3.11 and Windows.
-If there are no compatible wheels, the installation must be performed using the source distribution.
+1. Download the prebuilt wheel (.whl file) matching your Python version and platform.
+For example, `spinguin-1.0-cp311-cp311-win_amd64.whl` requires Python 3.11 on Windows.
+If no compatible wheels are available, use the source distribution for installation.
-2. Install using pip:
+2. Install the wheel using pip:
     ```bash
     pip install spinguin-1.0-cpXXX-cpXXX-PLATFORM.whl
     ```

 ### Install using the source distribution
-1. Ensure that `build` is installed:
+1. Ensure the `build` module is installed:
     ```bash
     pip install build
     ```
-2. Download the source code (.zip or.tar.gz file).
+2. Download the source code archive (.zip or .tar.gz).
-3. Extract the archive (for example, using 7-Zip).
+3. Extract the archive (e.g., using 7-Zip).
-4. Navigate into the extracted folder:
+4. Navigate to the extracted folder:
     ```bash
     cd /your/path/spinguin-1.0
     ```
-5. Build the wheel from the extracted source:
+5. Build the wheel from the source:
     ```bash
     python -m build --wheel
     ```